-Some juvenile specimen of the ocean’s largest predatory fish have been spending more time in California’s Monterey Bay, The Guardian reported Friday.
+Some juvenile specimen of the ocean’s largest predatory fish have been spending more time in California’s Monterey Bay, The Guardian reported.
 Usually, the young sharks are found in the waters off Southern California, near Mexico, but they have begun to move further north in recent years, leading to more sightings in Monterey Bay starting in 2014.

 Scientists think the climate crisis might be behind the move, prompting the sharks to move north as water temperatures warm.

 “White sharks are endotherms — they have a warmer internal temperature, which makes them more like mammals than fish,” Monterey Bay Aquarium senior research scientist Sal Jorgensen told The Guardian.
 “Especially when they’re first born, they have to stay in a Goldilocks temperature range that’s not too hot and not too cold.”

 The sharks have drawn the attention of local residents, who have dubbed their favorite stretch of coast “Shark Park,” Specialized Helicopters pilot Chris Gularte told KPIX 5 when he flew reporters over the Bay on July 16.
 You can watch a video of the trip here:

 Not all sharks are large predators.
 Scientists discovered a new species of shark in the Gulf of Mexico that is only five-and-a-half inches long.

 The American Pocket Shark (Mollisquama mississippiensis) was first captured in the Gulf in 2010 and identified as a new species in a recent Zootaxa article, Tulane University reported.
 The only other pocket shark was found in the Eastern Pacific in 1979, and scientists confirmed the two were different species.